Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Decaying Turbulence

 where $\rho$ is the local energy density of the fluid.

-As the system evolves, the nonlinear advection dominates over the viscous dissipation, during which the perturbations are amplified by the instability, and the resulting dynamics break the initially translational symmetry along the $y$ direction and eventually produce turbulent flows at late times.
+As the system evolves, the nonlinear advection dominates over the viscous dissipation, during which the perturbations are amplified by the instability, and the resulting dynamics break the initial translational symmetry along the $y$ direction and eventually produce a turbulent flow.
 To illustrate it, the boundary vorticity field

-which describes the rotational motion of the fluid is plotted.
+which describes the rotational motion of the fluid, is plotted.
 Four profiles at different times are shown in Figure \ref{fig:decaying_turbulence_vorticity_and_total_Ek_clim_fixed}.
 It clearly demonstrates the fluid's motion consists of many small clockwise (blue) and counterclockwise (red) vortices.
-And those vortices with the same rotation split and merge and gradually grow into bigger ones, consequently reducing the total number of vortices and indicating an obvious behavior of two dimensional turbulent inverse cascade.
-At late times, the system evolves into a state characterized by a few pairs of very slowly moving large scale coherent vortices with opposite direction of rotation, as also observed in the incompressible Navier-Stokes turbulence \citep{EmergenceIsolatedCoherent1984a,DynamicsFreelyDecaying1988}.
+Those vortices with the same rotation split and merge and gradually grow into bigger ones, consequently reducing the total number of vortices and indicating an obvious behavior of two-dimensional turbulent inverse cascade.
+At late times, the system evolves into a state characterized by a few pairs of very slowly moving large-scale coherent vortices with opposite direction of rotation, as also observed in the incompressible Navier-Stokes turbulence \citep{EmergenceIsolatedCoherent1984,DynamicsFreelyDecaying1988}.